dpenkler/linux-usbtmc/README.md

 ### USBTMC_IOCTL_GET_SRQ_STB

-This ioctl instead of requesting the STB from the device it returns the STB that was sent with the device in the last SRQ message.
+This ioctl, instead of requesting the STB from the device, returns the STB that was sent by the device in the last SRQ message.
 If no other SRQ occurs between two successive calls to USBTMC_IOCTL_GET_SRQ_STB an ENOMSG error is signaled.

 Note: The GET_SRQ_STB ioctl clears the SRQ condition in the driver but it has no effect on the status byte of the device.